Towpath Trail Closure

 Boston Store Visitor Center is located at 1550 Boston Mills Road, east of Riverview Road, Peninsula 44264.
 Exhibits tell the story of canal boat building in the valley.
 Daily, 10 a.m. - 4 p.m.

 Canal Visitor Center is located at 7104 Canal Road, at the intersection of Canal and Hillside Roads, Valley View 44125.
-Exhibits focus on life along the canal and human history in the valley.
-Saturdays and Sundays in March and April, Wednesdays through Sundays in May, and Monday, May 28 (Memorial Day), 10 a.m. - 4 p.m.
+Exhibits focus on life along the canal and human history in the valley Saturdays and Sundays in March and April; Wednesdays through Sundays in May; and Monday, May 27 (Memorial Day), 10 a.m. - 4 p.m.

 Hunt Farm Visitor Information Center is located at 2045 Bolanz Road, between Riverview and Akron Peninsula roads, Peninsula 44264.
-Find kid-friendly exhibits and general park information.
-Drop-in activities start in May.
+This visitor center has kid-friendly exhibits and general park information.
 Saturdays and Sundays, 10 a.m. - 4 p.m.

 CVNP encompasses 33,000 acres along the Cuyahoga River between Cleveland and Akron, Ohio.
 Managed by the National Park Service, CVNP combines cultural, historical, recreational, and natural activities in one setting.
-For more information visit www.nps.gov/cuva or www.dayinthevalley.com or call 330-657-2752 or 800-257-9477.
+For more information visit www.nps.gov/cuva or call 330-657-2752.

 Did You Know?